rust-lang/reference/docs/authoring.md

 Idioms and styling:

-* Use American English spelling.
 * Use Oxford commas.
 * Avoid slashes for alternatives ("program/binary"); use conjunctions or rewrite it ("program or binary").
-* Avoid qualifying something as "in Rust"; the entire reference is about Rust.

 ## Content guidelines